 The goal of Tobacco Free Nurses is to build capacity among nurses to equip them to assist patients with tobacco dependence and to become more involved in tobacco control efforts.

-- Tobacco Education for Oral Health Providers- Break Free Alliance (login required)
+- Tobacco Education for Oral Health Providers- Break Free Alliance (free login required)

 After logging in, you can access the webinar on this topic, as well as a self-paced module.
 The slides are also available for viewing.